What is Qbot?

 Qbot is dispatched in targeted attacks against businesses.
 With this Trojan, the attackers go after bank accounts of organizations or private users who access their personal online banking cabinets from corporate networks by piggybacking into banking sessions of the victim.

 Another trait that differentiates Qbot from other Trojans is its worm-like functionality.
 Qbot can copy itself using shared drives and spread over the network, spreading on its own or after receiving a command from the command and control server.
 Together with a highly developed persistence mechanism that uses registry runkeys and scheduled tasks, these traits make erasing Qbot from the infected network very difficult.
-The Trojan is designed to sustain itself despite system reboots and can launch itself automatically when the system is turned on again.
+The Trojan is designed to sustain itself despite system reboots and automatically launch itself when the system is turned on again.

 Qbot malware analysis